DNA & Teeth

-- celebrate the anniversary of the Human Genome Project’s achievement,
+- Celebrate the anniversary of the Human Genome Project

-- let people see how those advances can improve their daily lives.
+- Let people see how these can improve their daily lives

 DNA From a Tooth

-What many people may not realize is that teeth are one of the most durable and revealing sources of DNA available.
-Lodged in the jaw bone, the pearly whites remain somewhat protected.
-Dental pulp and dentin—key DNA repositories—lie safely covered in enamel.
-Plaque and saliva also play a role.
-For researchers, dental DNA offers invaluable data for decoding many of life’s greatest mysteries—past, present and future.
+Some may not realize that teeth are one of the most durable and revealing sources of DNA available.
+Lodged in the jaw bone, teeth are somewhat protected.
+Also, dental pulp and dentin—key genetic repositories—lie safely covered in enamel.

-However, dental DNA is far more accurate in establishing someone’s identity as long as a predeath DNA sample is available for comparison
+However, dental material is far more accurate in establishing identity.
+As long, that is, as a pre-death sample is available for comparison.

-- yielded DNA for all six individuals examined—even for three whose bones held no DNA material.
+- Yielded DNA for all six individuals—even for three whose bones held no genetic material

 In fact, “[n]o other material in the archaeological record contain[ed] so much DNA.”
-Who would have thought that dental DNA from plaque would allow researchers to “trace the history of the human species and provide glimpses at population movements” across the globe?
+Who would have thought that plaque would allow researchers to “trace the history of the human species and provide glimpses at population movements” across the globe?

-For those of us alive and in the present, science is even more focused on using genetics to
+Today, science is even more focused on using genetics to do the following:

-- identify the causes of dental problems and diseases and
+- Identify the causes of dental problems and diseases

-Saliva is proving helpful.
-It contains both human DNA and the DNA of any bacteria that live in the mouth.
-Researchers are examining both
+Interestingly, saliva is proving helpful.
+It contains both human DNA and that of bacteria that live in the mouth.

 National DNA Day